 Acting on feelings no doubt got you into a love relationship.
 Continuing to act on feelings will almost certainly get you out of it.

-The initial burst of hormones that produce the intense feelings of love subsides within a few months.
-After that, day-to-day feelings are transitory reactions to changes within — physical resources (energy, hunger, thirst, etc.), hormonal ebbs and flows, memories, sensations, thoughts, and ego-defense — and to changes without: perceptions of the environment and other people.
+The initial burst of hormones that produce intense feelings of love subsides within a few months.
+After that, day-to-day feelings are transitory reactions to changes within (physical resources such as energy, hunger, and thirst, hormonal ebbs and flows, memories, sensations, thoughts, and ego-defense) — as well as changes without (perceptions of the environment and other people).
 On a routine basis, feelings are about temporary variations in comfort, convenience, pleasure, and status.

 Values, on the other hand, are stable over time and ultimately supported by a sense of character.
 While feelings create temporary importance, values give enduring meaning and purpose to life.
 Feelings may forge committed relationships, but values sustain them.
-The power of love is not in what if feels like.
-The enormous power of love comes from the value and meaning it brings to our lives.
+The power of love comes not from its feelings but its values.

 Those who act on their feelings more than their values will fail at committed relationships, simply because no one feels like remaining true to their values most of the time.

-Blame makes them feel powerless and reactive, to which they respond with controlling or coercive behavior.
+Blame makes them powerless over themselves and controlling or coercive in the relationship.
 Acting on their deepest values would make them feel authentic and, over the long run, afford them a more empowered and compassionate love.

 Try this as an experiment for at least a month: Put your feelings about your relationship on the back burner and dedicate all efforts to strengthening the power love values listed below.
 If you and your partner make a sincere effort to enhance power love values, you should find, after a month or so, that you actually feel more love for each other.